LotusSerene/scrollwise-ai/README.md

+#Expect a few things to break here and there

 # ScrollWise AI

 ScrollWise AI is an open-source AI-powered writing assistant that helps authors create, manage, and analyze their stories.
 It provides comprehensive worldbuilding tools, character development features, and AI-assisted content generation.